R. DAVIS YOUNTS

 RESTRAINING ORDER DEFENSE ATTORNEY IN LEMOYNE

-A restraining order is issued to someone by a court.
+Restraining orders are issued to someone by a court.
 It orders that person to refrain entirely from contact with another particular person or persons.
 If you are named in a restraining order, seek legal help at once, and contact Lemoyne domestic violence defense attorney R. Davis Younts.

 Exactly what are restraining orders?
 How do they work in Pennsylvania?
 If you’re the subject of a restraining order, how can a lawyer help you?
 If you’ll keep reading, those questions are about to be answered.